aerospike/aerospike-backup-service/README.md

 The `apply` endpoint reads and applies the configuration from the file (after it was modified externally).

 ### Secret Agents
-Config used to have `secret-agent` field to store list of secret agents, now it's called `secret-agents`.
+The `secret-agent` configuration field to store the list of secret agents is now named `secret-agents`.

 ### Restore Request